 And so, we’re putting you onto some of the best Kangol designs out there right now.
-Below, you’ll see designs that pay homage to the golden era of hip-hop, such as the pastel-heavy lavender and pink Bermuda bucket hats.
-And for those looking for more modern designs, we have those covered too with the Bermuda baseball hat and the funky Octagon Bermuda bucket hat.
-Best of all, with prices going from $25 to $65, these accessories are super affordable, so there’s no excuse not to have your head in the Kangol game.
+Below, you’ll see designs that pay homage to the golden era of hip-hop, such as a white Bermuda bucket hat and a Bermuda logo headband.
+And for those looking for more modern designs, we have those covered too, via a utility-inspired snapback and a washed baseball hat.
+Best of all, with prices from $18 to $66, these accessories are super affordable, so there’s no excuse not to have your head in the Kangol game.

 Whether you’re trying to channel your inner LL Cool J or ScHoolboy, see the rest of our picks below.